WarzoneMC/tgm-docs/docs/README.md

 JSON files must be fully functional in order to be loaded onto a TGM server without errors.
 To test your JSON, you may create a local server running TGM.
 If you wish to test whether or not your JSON will parse, you may use [jsonformatter.org](https://jsonformatter.org/json-parser).

-1. Start with the latest stable [Paper (PaperSpigot)](https://destroystokyo.com/ci/job/Paper/) build.
+1. Start with the latest stable [Paper (PaperSpigot)](https://papermc.io/ci/job/Paper/) build.

-2. Create a `maps` folder inside of the server and insert the TGM map with your `map.json`, `region`, and `level.dat` files.
+2. Create a `Maps` folder inside of the server and insert the TGM map with your `map.json`, `region`, and `level.dat` files.

 3. Start the server.

 ---

-Feel free to contribute to the development of this website by [making pull requests on GitHub!](https://github.com/BennyDoesTheStuff/Docs/) This website is community maintained.
+Feel free to contribute to the development of this website by [making pull requests on GitHub!](https://github.com/WarzoneMC/Docs/) This website is community maintained.